JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 .. _beginners_guide:

-Beginners Tutorial
+Getting Started
 ============================================================

-This is the DeerLab guide for beginner’s.
+This is the introductory guide to DeerLab.
 If you have comments or suggestions, please don’t hesitate to reach out!

 --------